nasywaadlia/berita-kini/README.md

 # Berita Kini

-> 🚧 **Work In Progress (WIP)**
->
-> This project is currently under active development.
-Some features are incomplete and may change during development.

-## About

-Berita Kini is a modern news website built using React and Vite.
-The project aims to provide users with a clean, responsive, and user-friendly platform for reading the latest news.
+A modern and responsive news website built with React and Vite, designed to deliver the latest news through a clean, fast, and user-friendly interface.

-## Current Features

-* ✅ Responsive Home Page
-* ✅ News Section Layout
-* ✅ Modern User Interface
-* ✅ React + Vite Setup

-## Upcoming Features
+## Features

+* 📰 Latest news display
-* ⏳ News Detail Page
+* 📄 News detail page
-* ⏳ Footer Improvements
+* 📱 Fully responsive design
-* ⏳ Active Scroll Navigation
+* 🧭 Active navigation highlighting on scroll
-* ⏳ Additional UI Enhancements
-* ⏳ Performance Optimization
+* ⚡ Fast performance with Vite
+* 🎨 Modern and clean user interface

 ## Tech Stack